mdable2/political_bots_mvp/README.md

 * **[12/9/22 7:19PM]** Seems to be in the right format now.
 Going to try to kick off training.

 * **[12/9/22 7:26PM]** Ok, we are training first bot.
 Should take 13 more hours it looks like to get through 10 epochs.

+* **[12/9/22 9:47PM]** Finally figured out a CORS issue.
+Frontend and backend now communicate.
+Time to make frontend components.

+* **[12/10/22 7:42AM]** Stopped training of first bot and starting second training.

+* **[12/10/22 8:41AM]** Figured out how to calculate sentence/paragraph similarity for explanability.

+* **[12/10/22 1:10PM]** Going to start working on completing backend first.

+* **[12/10/22 6:10PM]** Backend seems to be good.
+Now doing frontend.
+Getting compile errors.

+* **[12/10/22 8:48PM]** Frontend...I can't get components to communicate with each other how I want so...now I think I'm going to implement redux.
+Yikes.
+Also I stopped all model training.
+Not as good as I want but with time constraints I'll take it.

+* **[12/10/22 9:44PM]** Finally have basic redux set up.
+Now going to try to add component to showcase "explainability".

+* **[12/10/22 11:51PM]** Ran into lots of issues getting global state working.
+Now it works so...now I'm going to add that component.
+Hoping to get this on AWS tonight.
+Need to hook up the backend now to the frontend as well.

+* **[12/11/22 5:10AM]** In the final stretch.
+It is going to be close if I finish everything on time!
+But here we go.

+* **[12/11/22 6:39AM]** MVP coding is complete...for now.
+Going to try and get this on AWS.